Hajeong-Noh/20180303_Explore-US-Bikeshare-Data/README.md

 [Udacity Data Analyst Project] US Bikeshare dataset exploration using python and SQL

 ## Introduction
-The explored dataset is US Bikeshare data of Chicago, New York and Washington provided by Udacity. `bikeshare.py` module provides the statistics of Bikeshare in each city by month and day.
+The explored dataset is US Bikeshare data of Chicago, New York City and Washington provided by Udacity. `bikeshare.py` module provides the statistics of Bikeshare in each city by month and day.

 ## Guide
-0. Make sure to download all the excel files with the python module in a same directory.
+0. Ask me to send the data files!
+(The datasets are too big to upload..)
 1. Execute **Python Shell**.
 2. Open `bikeshare.py` module and run it.